18th and 19th centuries: doctors, priests and lawyers

 In 1773 they had a son Arcangelo Filippo who died in infancy.
 In 1775 daughter Giulia Felicita was born but died in 1792, sadly at age 17.
 Her younger sister, Dionisia Anna Rosa born in 1778, lived to age 42.

-Significantly, in 1780 Arcangelo Marcantonio Pio was born.
+Significantly, in October 1780 Arcangelo was born, and given the name of his grandfather.
 Our bloodline was continued through him.

 Arcangelo’s birth.
 Birth register, entry of 7 October 1780, Zebbug parish, 5176, p 335.
 Aunty Diana (1730-1808) was present.